 Apart from the pilots, Yurika (captain), and Ruri (chief science officer) the rest of the crew of the Nadesico in Martian Successor Nadesico seem to spend very little time running a spaceship.
 Specific examples are Jun Aoi (vice captain), Minato Haruka (helmswoman), Goat Hoary, and Munetake (admiral) who never seem to do anything related to their profession.

 Tintin's reporter credentials are sometimes used as a plot device to get an adventure moving, but always without him having to report on anything.
-For example, in Tintin The Shooting Star, he is chosen as a member of a scientific ocean voyage as the on-board reporter.
+For example, in The Shooting Star, he is chosen as a member of a scientific ocean voyage as the on-board reporter.
 Not only does he do zero reporting during the adventure, several times other journalists report on his activities.

-Subverted by the recent film, which made sure to include a typewriter in both the opening and in clear view during one scene in his apartment, along with stories framed on the wall of his exploits.
+Subverted by the 2011 film, which made sure to include a typewriter in both the opening and in clear view during one scene in his apartment, along with stories framed on the wall of his exploits.
 Every story he's featured in is apparently supposed to be his report of the events, but this isn't made explicitly clear.

 The audiobooks of the Tintin stories explicitly stated they were Tintin writing up the article on them - it always started with Tintin stating his name and credentials, then setting the scene, and from there moves on strictly to dialogue.